towardsNLP/PhraseTopicMiner/README.md

 ## About the author

-[**Ahmad Hashemi**](https://www.linkedin.com/in/ahmad-hashemi-oxford/) is an NLP data scientist and Principal NLP engineer with a DPhil (PhD) in Philosophy from the University of Oxford, specializing in intellectual history and the history of political ideas.
+[**Ahmad Hashemi**](https://www.linkedin.com/in/ahmad-hashemi-oxford/) is an NLP data scientist with a rich background in philosophy, specializing in intellectual history and the history of political ideas.

 PhraseTopicMiner grew out of a long-standing question: